Energetic Particles from Quasi-Separatrix Layers and Current Sheets at the Sun: Modeling of Separatrix Layers: MHD Simulations Integrated with a Focused Transport Model

-Here, $f_0$ is the isotropic part of the distribution function, and $\lambda_\parallel = \tau_s v$ is the scattering mean-free path.
-The result in Equation~\ref{eq:transport1} is similar to the Parker transport equation, and includes a second-order diffusive acceleration term,

-where the diffusive acceleration rate $D_{pp} /p^2 \propto \tau_s [ d \ln (B/n^{2/3})/dt ]^2 $.
-Unlike diffusive shock acceleration, this second-order acceleration term occurs wherever there are strong gradients in the quantity $B/n^{2/3}$.
-While the momentum diffusion term increases with the scattering time $\tau_s$, the diffusion rate cannot grow indefinitely since the scattering time must be sufficiently small to drive the distribution function toward the isotropy.
-In the limit of very large scattering times, the diffusion in momentum space is suppressed as particles propagate through the reconnection region, experiencing only local adiabatic changes in momentum and pitch-angle in response to changes in the field strength.
-Pitch-angle scattering is a critical component of the diffusive process.
+The EPREM simulations follow nodes out through evolving plasma flow.
+An individual line of nodes follows a specific streamline in the simulation.
+Figure \ref{fig:DASL} shows the locations of the EPREM streamlines at 12 hours into the simulation.
+Streamlines 2551 and 3181 are highlighted, where streamline 2551 occurs at a QSL that lies away from a current sheet, whereas streamline 3181 lies along a current sheet.
+The two streamlines chosen are representative cases.
+There is some variation along individual streamlines, but the general behavior observed at the streamlines identified highlights the physical mechanisms responsible for particle acceleration.

-Figures~\ref{fig:node3373}, \ref{fig:node2735}, and \ref{fig:node1910} reveal that the dominant particle acceleration occurs where we observe a strong gradient in the magnetic field strength that is \emph{not} accompanied by a strong expansion or compression in the density.
+Figures~\ref{fig:node3181} and \ref{fig:node2551} show the the rate of change for quantities that drive acceleration in equation~(\ref{eq:focused_transport}) along these two streamlines.
+The convective derivative of a given MHD quantity is evaluated by differencing values between points in time along the node history.
+Figures~\ref{fig:node3181} and \ref{fig:node2551} reveal that the dominant particle acceleration occurs where we observe a strong gradient in the magnetic field strength that is not accompanied by a strong expansion or compression in the density.
 In fact, as a node travels into the acceleration region, it first experiences a strong reduction in the magnetic field flux followed by an equivalent enhancement in the field flux.
-These regions occur naturally where magnetic reconnection exhausts create reductions in the magnetic field magnitude, as illustrated in Figure~\ref{fig:illustration}.
+These regions occur naturally where separatrix layers create reductions in the magnetic field magnitude, as illustrated in pseudo-streamer in Figure~\ref{fig:illustration}.

-Appendix~\ref{app:acc2d} solves the transport equation (Equation~\ref{eq:transport2}) including both escape and diffusive acceleration at shocks or compressions.
-The rates of diffusion are characterized based on the dimensionless quantity $L D_0/u$ defined as

-where $L$ is the characteristic size of the diffusive acceleration region, $u$ is the wind speed through the reconnection exhaust.
-The quantity $p_\mathrm{inject}$ represents the injection momentum, $\alpha$ provides the scaling with particle momentum, and $D$ is a dimensionless quantity for the amplitude of momentum diffusion.
-Similarly, the compression or shock is characterized by the relative change in plasma flow velocity, $\Delta u/u$, across the shock or compression.
-Results of solutions indicate that strong diffusion yielding a common characteristic spectrum with differential energy flux $j \propto E^{-1.5}$ occurs in the regime where $L D_0/u > 0.07$, whereas diffusion rates $L D_0/u < 0.005$ yield very soft spectra with energy power-laws typically softer than $E^{-8}$.